jsmapr1/frontend-gitlab/README.md

 # frontend-gitlab
-Gitlab node module that does not require node.js
+GitLab api node module that does not require server side dependencies.